-LENNETH PIERCE
+FRANCE

+Napoleonic

-FRANCE EGYPT lhe Napoleonic Campaign
+Campaign

+RABBARABARABARABARABARARARABARAAAAAAA

 I was recently offered the document described below.
 Unfortunately, at the time I was unable to make the purchase, however, I thought that it best be described for the record.
 I am assured of its genuiness.

-The document is an original broadside, signed in print, "Bonaparte"; being his instructions to the troops at the onset of the Egyptian Campaign.
-It is a single page $13-1/2 \times 19$ ", printed by the Naval Press, on board the "Orient", dated 4 Messidor, in the sixth year of the Republic (30 June 1798) in French.
+The document is an original broadside, signed in print, "Bonaparte"; being his instructions to the troops at the onset of the Egyptian Campaign, It is a single page $13-1/2 \times 19$ ", printed by the Naval Press, on board the "Orient", dated 4 Messidor, in the sixth year of the Republic (30 June 1798) in French.